PhD research positions in the Truman Lab

 Q. I am interested in doing a PhD in the Truman Lab.
 What do I need to do?

-A. Please email us at with any enquiries.
-Please summarize your previous experience and reason for selecting the Truman Lab.
+A. Please email us at firstname.lastname@example.org with any inquiries.
+Please summarize your previous experience and reason for choosing the Truman Lab.
 Students with molecular lab experience are highly sought.
+Please attach your CV.
+If you have a project topic already in mind, please let us know.

 Q. Will I get paid during my PhD?